This post may contain affiliate links. For more information, read my disclosure policy.

 Why does brown sugar get hard?

-It’s the worst feeling when you go to use your brown sugar and it’s hard as a rock!
+It’s the worst feeling when you go to use your brown sugar and it’s hard!
 Or – even worse – when you buy a box of sugar and by the time you even open it it’s hardened up.

 Don’t worry – hardened brown sugar isn’t ruined.
-You can easily soften hard brown sugar.
+You can easily make hard brown sugar soft again.
 There are also ways to store it to keep it soft and I’m going to talk about all the methods here today.

 First, you have to know what brown sugar is made of: white sugar and molasses.
 The molasses in the sugar hardens when exposed to air because the moisture in the molasses evaporates, causing the sugar to clump together.
 Once the molasses dries out the brown sugar hardens and turns into a solid block of sugar.